Crew Awaits New Docking Module During Human Research and Space Physics

-Category: Space Hits: 1The Russian rocket with the Prichal docking module atop stands vertical at the Baikonur Cosmodrome launch pad in Kazakhstan.
+Category: Space Hits: 2The Russian rocket with the Prichal docking module atop stands vertical at the Baikonur Cosmodrome launch pad in Kazakhstan.
 Credit: Roscosmos

 The International Space Station is gearing up for a new Russian docking module due to arrive on Friday.
 In the meantime, the Expedition 66 residents focused on a variety of human research and space physics aboard the orbital lab today.